medined/kubespray/README-medined.md

 kubectl -n text-responder port-forward service/text-responder 7000:80
 ```

 * Create an Ingress for the service.
+This can't be put into a yaml file because the hostname is variable.

 ```bash
 kubectl apply -f - <<EOF